 5.1 General Information

 The specific steps for completing registration are outlined on the Schedule of Classes publication, which is available on the web before registration each semester.
-All graduate students registering for courses numbered 591, 594, 597 or 691 must obtain a permit to register from their academic unit.
-Although graduate students have been guided by their advisers when filing the Plan of Study, they should consult Graduate Degree Works before registration.
+All graduate students registering for courses numbered 591, 594, 597, or 691 must obtain a permit to register from their academic unit.
+Although graduate students have been guided by their advisers during their mandatory advising session, they should consult Graduate Degree Works before registration.
 Graduate students should seek additional guidance from academic advisers as appropriate to their educational needs.

 Any graduate student who is using university facilities and/or faculty time must register for a minimum of one credit hour in fall, spring, and summer semesters.
 A student must be registered: